spywhere/plug.nvim/docs/extensions/api.md

 ## Extension Type and Ability

-An extension can be setup in 2 different ways depends on how your extension going to behave
+An extension can be setup in 2 different ways depends on how your extension is going to behave

 ### Extension that handle events